-AVAILABLE NOC REMOTE MONITORING DRY CONTACTS.
-MC5300-BC AND MC5600-BC ONLY.

-1.)
+- 1.)
 Stage 2 Electric Heat, Ventilation, Mechanical Dehumidification, and Filter Switch are optional components.
-Refer to model nomenclature to verify optional equipment installed in unit.

-2.)
-Ventilation wire between "A" terminals allows for ventilation during a HIGH TEMP 2 alarm.
-Make sure to set min. position in WA series unit economizer JADE controller to 10V (fully open) to allow ventilation during a HIGH TEMP 2 alarm.
+Refer to model nomenclature to verify optional equipment installed in unit. - 2.)
+Ventilation wire between "A" terminals allows for emergency ventilation during a HIGH TEMP 2 alarm.
+Make sure to set min. position in WA series unit economizer JADE controller to 10V (fully open) to allow ventilation during a HIGH TEMP 2 alarm. - 3.)

-3.)
 Optional remote sensors #1 and #2 are temperature resistance 10k type 2.
-Remote sensor #2 can be used as an outdoor or indoor sensor.
+Remote sensor #2 can be used as an outdoor or indoor sensor. - 4.)

-4.)
 Emergency Off Contacts used in MC series controller to shut down all units.
-Emergency shutdown factory jumper may be removed to field install a normally closed relay at each individual unit.
+Emergency shutdown factory jumper may be removed to field install a normally closed relay at each individual unit. - 5.)

-5.)
 Units with economizers do not have a Balanced Climate factory installed brass jumper between Y1 and Y2.
-Please refer to vent manuals for instruction on how Balanced Climate works with each vent.
+Please refer to vent manuals for instruction on how Balanced Climate works with each vent. - 6.)

-6.)
 All MC controllers will have a primary control board with connections for units 1 to 3.
-MC5600 controllers only will have an additional secondary control board with connections for units 4 to 6.
+MC5600 controllers only will have an additional secondary control board with connections for units 4 to 6. - 7.)

-7.)
 MC5300-BC and MC5600-BC controllers have additional alarm board(s) with dry contacts for wired alarms.

-MIS-4197 B

-FIGURE 22 WH Series Unit with CRV-F or ERV and No Ventilation or Balanced Climate
+FIGURE 23 WH Series Unit with CRV-F or ERV and No Ventilation or Balanced Climate

-- AVAILABLE NOC REMOTE MONITORING DRY CONTACTS.
-MC5300-BC AND MC5600-BC ONLY.

-1.)
+- 1.)
 Stage 2 Electric Heat, Ventilation, Mechanical Dehumidification, and Filter Switch are optional components.
-Refer to model nomenclature to verify optional equipment installed in unit.

-2.)
-Use VENT Contacts of Primary Board to activate ventilation using CO2 sensor or other peripheral device.
-Jumper VENT contacts for constant ventilation.
-Option must be used to activate "A" terminal with CRV-F and ERV ventilation options.
+Refer to model nomenclature to verify optional equipment installed in unit. - 2.)
+Ventilation field installed jumper is used to provide outdoor air intake when the indoor blower is enabled.
+Jumper must be used with CRV-F and ERV ventilation options. - 3.)

-3.)
 Optional remote sensors #1 and #2 are temperature resistance 10k type 2.
-Remote sensor #2 can be used as an outdoor or indoor sensor.
+Remote sensor #2 can be used as an outdoor or indoor sensor. - 4.)

-4.)
 Emergency Off Contacts used in MC series controller to shut down all units.
-Emergency shutdown factory jumper may be removed to field install a normally closed relay at each individual unit.
+Emergency shutdown factory jumper may be removed to field install a normally closed relay at each individual unit. - 5.)

-5.)
 Balanced Climate factory jumper between Y1 and Y2 is not removed.
-See unit installation manual for additional details regarding Balanced Climate mode of operation.
+See unit installation manual for additional details regarding Balanced Climate mode of operation. - 6.)

-6.)
 All MC controllers will have a primary control board with connections for units 1 to 3.
-MC5600 controllers only will have an additional secondary control board with connections for units 4 to 6.
+MC5600 controllers only will have an additional secondary control board with connections for units 4 to 6. - 7.)

-7.)
 MC5300-BC and MC5600-BC controllers have additional alarm board(s) with dry contacts for wired alarms.

-FIGURE 23 WH Series Unit with CRV-F or ERV and No Ventilation with Balanced Climate
+FIGURE 24 WH Series Unit with CRV-F or ERV and No Ventilation with Balanced Climate